Porting and Upgrading Programs

 Porting means opening an application for the first time in Visual C++.
 Upgrading means opening in the current version of Visual C++ a project that was created in an earlier version.

 Upgrading Projects from Earlier Versions of Visual C++

 Discusses how to use projects created in earlier versions of Visual C++.

 Provides information for UNIX users who are new to Visual C++ and want to become productive with it.

 Porting from UNIX to Win32

 Discusses options for migrating UNIX applications to Windows.

-An ActiveX control compiled with Visual C++ 6.0 when embedded in a dialog box in a project developed with Visual C++ 2008 may cause your program to assert at runtime.
-In this situation, recompile the ActiveX control using Visual C++ 2008.
-The assert will be in the file occcont.cpp, on the line in source: ASSERT(IsWindow(pTemp->m_hWnd)).
+An ActiveX control compiled by using Visual C++ 6.0, when embedded in a dialog box in a project developed by using Visual C++, may cause your program to assert at run time.
+In this situation, open the ATL or MFC project associated with the ActiveX control in Visual C++, and recompile it..
+The assert will be in the file occcont.cpp, on this line in source: ASSERT(IsWindow(pTemp->m_hWnd)).

 Provides links to topics that show how to use Visual C++ to create Windows-based and .NET Framework-based applications.